hajdukd/docker-saltstack/README.md

 `./bin/login-{master,minion1,minion2}.sh` with suffix matching specific instance.

-To validate installation one can run:
+To validate the installation run below command from master:

 `salt '*' test.ping`

-From any instance.
+Result should contain two minions.

 ## How to proceed